19hours/sg-statutes/Acts/Optometrists and Opticians Act.md

 Part I

-Acts or Activities Constituting “Opticianry” Or “The practice of Opticianry”
+Acts or Activities Constituting

+“Opticianry” or “Practice of Opticianry”

 1\.
 Refraction for persons of 8 years of age or older.

 2\.
 Interpreting prescriptions of medical practitioners and optometrists.

-3\.
-Supplying, preparing and dispensing of all optical appliances, except for contact lenses.
+3. Supplying, preparing and dispensing of all optical appliances, except for contact lenses .

+[S 249/2009 wef 01/06/2009]

-4\.
-Fitting, adjusting and adapting of all optical appliances, except for contact lenses, to the human face and eyes in accordance with the prescriptions of legally qualified medical practitioners and optometrists.
+4. Fitting, adjusting and adapting of all optical appliances, except for contact lenses , to the human face and eyes in accordance with the prescriptions of legally qualified medical practitioners and optometrists.

+[S 249/2009 wef 01/06/2009]

 Part II

-Acts or Activities Constituting “Optometry” Or “The practice of Optometry”
+Acts or Activities Constituting

+“Optometry” or “Practice of Optometry”

 1\.
 Refraction.

-2\.
-Prescribing of optical appliances.
+2. Prescribing of optical appliances .

+[S 249/2009 wef 01/06/2009]

 3. Detecting abnormalities of the eye using the following methods: